juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 the tutorial, very good.

-if want to go back to W10 for some strange reason, you can make a Restore image before deleting the SSD / HDD, W10 will return to exactly the same condition you left.
+if want to go back to W10 for some strange reason, you can make a Restore image BEFORE Deleting the SSD / HDD, W10 will return to exactly the same condition you left.

 There is No Risk installing W8.1
-IF you make an Image Bakcups.
+IF you make Image Bakcups.
-only need a large 1 or 2TB external USB3.0 drive, formatted in NTFS to store the image backup. and also to have multiple Images stored:
+only need a large 1TB external USB3.0 drive, formatted in NTFS to store the image backup. and also to have multiple Images stored in different folder:
 W8.1 W10, W11.

 To me W10 is inferior,